Reconstruction era: Johnson's vetoes

-Congressional Reconstruction
+Congressional moves

 1868 Republican cartoon identifies Democratic candidates Seymour and Blair (right) with KKK violence and with Confederate soldiers (left).

 Concerned by multiple reports of abuse of black freedmen by Southern white officials and plantation owners, Republicans in Congress took control of Reconstruction policies after the election of 1866.
 Johnson ignored the policy mandate, and he openly encouraged Southern states to deny ratification of the Fourteenth Amendment (except for Tennessee, all former Confederate states did refuse to ratify, as did the border states of Delaware, Maryland, and Kentucky).
 Radical Republicans in Congress, led by Stevens and Sumner, opened the way to suffrage for male freedmen.
 They were generally in control, although they had to compromise with the moderate Republicans (the Democrats in Congress had almost no power).
 Historians refer to this period as "Radical Reconstruction" or "congressional Reconstruction".
 The business spokesmen in the North generally opposed Radical proposals.
 Analysis of 34 major business newspapers showed that 12 discussed politics, and only one, Iron Age, supported radicalism.
-The other 11 opposed a "harsh" Reconstruction policy, favored the speedy return of the Southern states to congressional representation, opposed legislation designed to protect the freedmen, and deplored the impeachment of President Andrew Johnson.
+The other 11 opposed a "harsh" Reconstruction policy, favored the speedy return of the Southern states to congressional representation, opposed legislation designed to protect the freedmen, and deplored the impeachment of Johnson.

 The South's White leaders, who held power in the immediate post-bellum era before the vote was granted to the freedmen, renounced secession and slavery, but not White supremacy.
 People who had previously held power were angered in 1867 when new elections were held.
 New Republican lawmakers were elected by a coalition of White Unionists, freedmen and Northerners who had settled in the South.
 Some leaders in the South tried to accommodate new conditions.